balderdashy/sails-docs/concepts/ORM/Models.md

 ###### Naming your attribute methods
 Make sure you use a naming convention that helps you avoid confusing **attribute methods** from _attribute values_ when you're working with records in your app.
-A good best practice is to use "get*" ou "is*" (e.g. `getFullName()` or `isMarried()`) prefix and avoid writing attribute methods that change records in-place.
+A good best practice is to use "get*" or "is*" (e.g. `getFullName()` or `isMarried()`) prefix and avoid writing attribute methods that change records in-place.

 <!--